 In order to fulfill the requirements for certification in Organizational Studies, a student must accomplish the following:

-- The Individual Within the Organization.
+- Area A: The Individual Within the Organization.
 Courses that meet this requirement are designed to focus on the role and development of the individual in organizational settings.
 Students will examine some combination of the following issues:

 - how individuals acquire, develop, and use knowledge in organizational settings;